lmielke/altered_bytes/altered/resources/templates/i_context.md

 {%- if context %}

 # 1. Context Information
-Here you find all available context information possibly relevant for this prompt.
+Here you find all context information that might be relevant for the task below.

 {% if context.sys_info %}
 {% include "i_context_sys_info.md" ignore missing %}